isomerpages/moe-westwoodsec/_explore/Direct School Admission.md

 </tbody>
 </table>

-# DSA Application Instructions
+#### DSA Application Instructions

-### PHASE 1: INTERVIEW / AUDITION
+#### PHASE 1: INTERVIEW / AUDITION

-All shortlisted candidates are required to attend an in-person interview / audition.
-Please refer to **Key Dates** for the date and time.
+All shortlisted candidates are required to attend an in-person interview / audition.&nbsp; Please refer to&nbsp;**Key Dates**&nbsp;for the date and time.&nbsp;

-#### Applied Learning Programme (Innovation and Social Entrepreneurship)
+#### Applied Learning Programme (Innovation and Social Entrepreneurship)&nbsp;

-*   Applicants who apply for DSA in Westwood’s **Applied Learning Programme (Innovation and Social Entrepreneurship)** will undergo an in-person interview held in Westwood Secondary School.
+*   Applicants who apply for DSA in Westwood’s&nbsp;**Applied Learning Programme (Innovation and Social Entrepreneurship)**&nbsp;will undergo an in-person interview held in Westwood Secondary School.
-*   Applicants will need to need to **be present for the interview**.
+*   Applicants will need to&nbsp;need to&nbsp;**be present for the interview**.
 The school will only consider re-scheduling the in-person interview for applicants who are unwell (e.g. tested COVID-19 positive).